-C Model Example Code
+C-Model Example Code

 An example C file, run_bitacc_cmodel.c, is provided to demonstrate the steps required to run the model.
 After following the compilation instructions, run the example executable.
-The executable takes the path/name of the input file and the path of the output as parameters.
+The executable takes the path/name of the input file and the path/name of the output file as parameters.
 If invoked with insufficient parameters, this help message is issued:

 '''

 Usage: run_bitacc_cmodel in_file out_path

-in_file : path/name of the input file (YUV file)
+in_file : path/name of the input BMP file

-out_path : path to to the output files
+out_path : path to the output files

 '''

-During successful execution, two directories is created at the location specified by the out_path command line parameter.
+During successful execution, two directories will be created at the location specified by the out_path command line parameter.
 The first directory is the "expected" directory.
 This directory contains a BMP file that corresponds to the output of the first frame that was processed.
-This directory also contains a txt file called golden_1.txt.
+This directory will also contain a txt file called golden_1.txt.
 This txt file contains the output of the model in a format that can be directly used with the demonstration test bench.
 The second directory that is created is the "stimuli" directory.
-This directory contains a txt file called stimuli_1.txt.
+This directory will contain a txt file called stimuli_1.txt.
 This txt file contains the input of the model in a format that can be directly used with the demonstration test bench.

-Compiling with the CCM C Model
+Compiling with the Gamma C-Model